Daniel-Chin/mini-Python/README.md

 - `except (Exc1, Exc2):` is not allowed.
 - `help()`
 - `10e-5`
+- Variable names starting with "__" does not rename the variable into private.

 ## what's different
 - A multi-line cmd must have at least one unclosed bracket/parenthesis in every line except its last line.